Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 - Just install with r2modman.

 ### For not r2modma
-- Extract into the plugins folder and rename to Minitte-CustomDamageNumbers.
+- Extract into the plugins folder
-- Should look like this /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/
+- Should look kinda like this /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/

 ## Custom Texture Location
 /Risk of Rain 2/BepInEx/plugins/Minitte-CustomDamageNumbers/